 Rescuing a Person from the Effects of Tranquilizer Abuse and Addiction

 Addiction to tranquilizers is damaging to a person’s health, mind and spirit.
 As soon as it is possible, a person addicted to benzodiazepines, sleeping aids or barbiturates should be gotten to a drug rehabilitation program, with a competent medical examination done first to determine if a medical detox is needed as a preliminary step.

 The Narconon drug and alcohol rehabilitation program helps people every day who have been trapped in abuse and addiction of tranquilizers, pain relievers, prescription stimulants, alcohol or street drugs.
-In a three to five month program, for most people, it is possible to learn how to live a sober and productive life.
+In just eight to ten weeks, on average, it is possible to learn how to live a sober and productive life.

 One of the essential parts of addiction recovery is the Narconon New Life Detoxification Program, a sauna-based program that enables each person to flush out the residues of past drug use that get left behind after drug abuse.
 These residues have been shown to be involved in foggy thinking, dim perceptions, poor mood and cravings.
 When the toxins are gone, there’s a better chance of staying sober as attitude generally improves and cravings are reduced or even eliminated in many cases.